robobenjie/posetree/README.md

     self.move_to_pose_until_contact(pregrasp.translate([0, 0, 0.2]))

     # If we feel a contact too early, raise some reasonable error:
-    # We can check the distance using distance_to, even though the frames are different.
+    # We can check the distance using distance_to, even though the parent frames
+    # of the two poses are different.
     if apple_pose.distance_to(get_tool_pose()) > 0.1:
         return "Whoops, we probably didn't get the apple."